polymode/polymode/readme.md

 ## Warning!

-   * Tested with Emacs 24.3.1 and unlikely to work with Emacses younger than 24.2 as it uses pattern matching and eieio.
+   * Tested with Emacs 24.3.1 and unlikely to work with Emacses younger than 24.2 because of the heavy use pattern matching and eieio.
-   * Rnw extension is still assigned to old ess-noweb-mode.
-Snw works.

 Many things still don't work as expected.
 For example:

    * To kill a polymode buffer you will have position the cursor in the base mode buffer.
-   * Customization interface is not working as expected,  it is an eieio bug.
-   * Customization is not tested at all ... don't even try.
+   * Customization interface is not working as expected (an eieio bug) and is not tested.
+Moreover the interface is likely to change slightly so don't even try it.
-   * No navigation between chunks as yet.
    * No literate programming backends.
 This will be part of another package.
-   * Occasional problems with font-lock and messages `Error during redisplay:
-     (jit-lock-function 163) signaled (args-out-of-range 1 142)`
+   * Occasional problems with font-lock inflooping, May be messages like `Error during redisplay: (jit-lock-function 163) signaled (args-out-of-range 1 142)`.
+Please report.

 ## Screenshots